 Programs & Services

-The Edisto Children’s Center provides a multidisciplinary approach to child abuse and neglect.
+Nationally Accredited – Edisto Children’s Center provides a multidisciplinary approach to child abuse and neglect.
+Types of child abuse and neglect are below.

 Child Sexual Abuse

 Sexual abuse of a child is inappropriately exposing or subjecting the child to sexual contact, activity, or behavior.
 Sexual abuse includes oral, anal, genital, buttock, and breast contact.
 It also includes the use of objects for vaginal or anal penetration, fondling, or sexual stimulation.
-This sexual activity may be with a boy or a girl and is done for the benefit of the offender.
-In addition, exploitation of a child for pornographic purposes, making a child available to others as a child prostitute, and stimulating a child with inappropriate solicitation, exhibitionism, and erotic material are also forms of sexual abuse. www.childhelp.org
+Making a child available to others as a child prostitute, and stimulating a child with inappropriate solicitation activity may be with a boy or a girl and is done for the benefit of the offender.
+In addition, exploitation of a child for, exhibitionism, and erotic material are also forms of sexual abuse.

 What Are the Effects of Child Sexual Abuse?